NUISANCEMC/HEPData/README.md

 | `probe_flux`  | One or more comma-separated [Resource References](#resource-reference) to [Probe Flux](#probe-flux) tables.
 If multiple references are specified, the cross section from each flux will be weighted by the ratio of the integrals of the referenced flux tables by default.
 Relative weights for the different components can be forced similarly to the [Target](#2.4-target-specification-qualifiers) specifiers.
 For example, `flux_numu[1],flux_nue[2]` would produce a combined event rate for the two flux components with the contribution from `flux_nue` scaled up by 2. |
 | `errors`      | A simple, single [Resource Reference](#resource-reference) to a table describing the correlated errors for this measurement.
 For more details, see [Errors](#errors). |
 | `smearing`    | A simple, single [Resource Reference](#resource-reference) to a table describing the smearing procedure for this measurment.
 For more details, see [Smearing](#smearing). |

+### 2.7 Pretty Name Qualifiers

+The `<var>:prettyname` _Qualifier_ can be used to improve the labelling of automatically constructed comparison figures.
+The structue of the value is fairly freeform, but the expected use is for small latex snippets that plotting software would be able to render.
+Note that the pretty name should generally not include the units, as they can be retrieved from the independent variable header on the relevant table.
+Similarly the `prettyname` _Qualifier_ can be used to provide a pretty name for the dependent variable with a similar caveat about the units.

 ## 3. Composite Measurements